Qiskit/ecosystem/docs/project_overview.md

 ### Webpage

-To generate the webpage from the TOML files, run:
+To generate the ecosystem data from the TOML files, run:

 ```sh
 tox -e website
 ```

-Then open `website/index.html` in your browser.
+Then open `website/ecosystem.json`.
 A GitHub action publishes the result of this command on every push to main.
+This command also generates `website/index.html`, which is HTML file that redirects to the ecosystem page.
+This is needed because we used to host the ecosystem page on GitHub pages.